smattymatty/mathew-storm-site/A_base/content/home.md

         🌩️ Leading the Storm
         {% endh2 %}
         {% p .sb-text-secondary .sb-italic .sb-text-center %}
-        When those in power are incompetent, cruel, or otherwise complicit, we must take matters into our own hands.
+        Rather than waiting, we're building the tools and communities we want to see in tech.
         {% endp %}
         {% p .sb-text-secondary .sb-italic .sb-text-center %}
-        We must lead the storm, every action we take, every tool we build, every connection we make is a vote towards the future we want to live in.
+        Every action we take, every tool we build, every connection we make is a vote towards the future we want to live in.
         {% endp %}
       {% enddiv %}